zoxpx/pxdocs/content/reference/release-notes/portworx.md

 August 25, 2020

+### Notes

+* If you're upgrading an auth-enabled Portworx cluster to Portworx 2.6.0, you must upgrade Stork to version 2.4.5.
+* Operator versions prior to 1.4 and Autopilot currently do not support auth-enabled clusters running Portworx 2.6.0.
+Support for this is planned for a future release

 ### New features

 * [Announcing guest (public) role access](/concepts/authorization/overview/#guest-access): the guest role allows your users to access and manipulate public volumes.